drug-design/course/docs/chapters/molecular-similarity.md

 ### Size-Bias of the Tanimoto Similarity Coefficient

-Both the molecular representation in descriptor space and the comparison via similarity coefficients emphasize certain molecular features or properties while they neglect others.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/size-bias-tanimoto-similarity-coefficient-f4a3ac52'><i class='fa fa-play' aria-hidden='true'></i></button>Both the molecular representation in descriptor space and the comparison via similarity coefficients emphasize certain molecular features or properties while they neglect others.
 One of the most important properties of the Tanimoto coefficient is its size-bias as illustrated in the biphenyl query shown below.
 The Tanimoto coefficient reaches a limit and does not decrease when the size of the second molecule is increased.

 ![](https://media.drugdesign.org/course/molecular-similarity/size_bias_tanimoto.png){: loading=lazy }